 We have several volunteer opportunities for those who want to get involved.
 Most of the volunteer jobs listed here are projects for individuals.
 If you are interested in volunteering, please let us know which position you are interested in.
 You can contact the library at email@example.com or call us at 717-626-2255.

 If you are looking for a more social volunteer experience, contact the Friends of the Library for information on how to get involved with one of their projects.

 Shelf Monitor – weekly or bi-weekly

 The shelf monitor is a very important part of the library team.
 An incorrectly shelved book is a lost book.
-The shelf monitor is assigned a section of the library and it is the monitor’s responsibility to check that the books are shelved in the correct order.
-Monitors will be trained to give them knowledge of the Dewey Decimal System.
+It is the monitor’s responsibility to check that the books are shelved in the correct order.
+Monitors will be trained on the Dewey Decimal System.

 In a busy library, it does not take long for shelves to become disorderly.
 This job does not require you to read spine all the labels.
 You will go shelf by shelf and make sure there are no gaps on the shelf and that all books are pulled forward and display books are places on holders.
 Some books on shelves may need shifting.

 Book Cleaning– weekly or bi-weekly

 Books need frequent cleaning.
 This job can be done by adults working with a companion or anyone.
 The Book Cleaner will use paper towels and a spray bottle with a mild cleaning solution to wipe grime and dirt off books.

 Book Sorting – weekly schedule